 If you are someone that struggles with being organized but wants to get better at it there are so many online resources that you can turn to for simple organizational tips that you can begin implementing right away.

 Is your desk covered with papers, supplies, empty coke cans, empty coffee cups, and so on?
-What about your computer?

-Do you spend an hour looking for a file that you know you just saved yesterday, or are all of your files neatly organized based on certain subjects?
+Do you spend an hour looking for a file that you know you just saved yesterday, or are all of your computer files neatly organized based on certain subjects?

 But when important tasks need to get done how much do people that continually multi-task really get done, and get done well?

 For example, when you are working on a project on your computer how many times do you stop to check and respond to email, or to quickly look something up on the Internet for a completely different project?
 I do it all the time and by the end of the day I get so little done.
+How about you?